DaxxTrias/NFI_FQ/readme.md

 # Freqtrade & NostalgiaForInfinityX

-This github repository is currently targeting a single Freqtrade Bot with NFI.
-Will upload an alternate setup for multi-bots later
+This github repository is currently targeting OKX with 4 different bot strategies.

 ## Pre-requisites